colemmorgan/colemmorgan/README.md

-Cole Morgan - Design Engineer -Satlantis US - uf2027
+Design Engineer building geospatial tools and ML platforms at Satlantis.
+Graduating from UFlorida spring 27’.